Autumnagnificent/Tabalog/README.md

 To note, just because a section has a value set to it, does not mean that it cannot contain sections - they can contain sections and have a value.
 ## How do I use it?

+First things first, you need to setup a `.tabalog` file, look at the above section to understand it's structure.